rng-guy/NFSMWBartender/README.txt

  • the "ADVANCED" feature set lets you change cop-spawning behaviour and tables without limits.

 This document also ANSWERS THESE QUESTIONS (in order):
- 1) • "What does Bartender's "Basic" feature set offer?"
+ 1) • "What does Bartender's "Basic" feature set do?"
- 2) • "What does Bartender's "Advanced" feature set offer?"
+ 2) • "What does Bartender's "Advanced" feature set do?"
  3) • "What should I know before I use Bartender?"
  4) • "How do I install Bartender in my game?"
  5) • "How may I redistribute or bundle Bartender?"